-651 The aim of these specific Guidelines is to present examples of the multiple Business Needs for Single Window Interoperability (SWI) and propose mechanisms and tools for identifying them.
-The term 652 653 "Business Needs" in this context is used to cover both trader and government requirements for Single Window Interoperability.
-Consideration is also given to some basic requirements that need to be fulfilled in order to justify the implementation of a SWI project.
+The aim of these specific guidelines is to present examples of the multiple Business Needs for Single Window Interoperability (SWI) and propose mechanisms and tools for identifying them.
+The term "Business Needs" in this context is considered to cover both traders' and governments' needs and requirements for Single Window Interoperability.
+Consideration is also given to some basic requirements that need to be fulfilled in order to justify the implementation of SWI project.

-The primary driver of Single Window Interoperability is facilitation for traders to conduct foreign trade while assisting government agencies to take care of their own tasks.
-Trade-related information exchange originates with the need of the seller and buyer to communicate with each other, as well as with service providers, during the trade transaction, in order to complete the transaction process.
-The same information can also be utilized by governments and agencies in different countries and economies that need to exchange trade-related information, for example, the country of export and the country of import, but possibly also other countries in transit.
+The primary driver of the Single Window Interoperability is to facilitate traders to conduct foreign trade while government agencies take care of their tasks.
+Trade-related information exchange is originated to the need of seller and buyer to communicate between each other as well as with service providers during the trade transaction in order to facilitate the fulfilment of the transaction process.
+The same information can also be utilized between governments and agencies in different countries and economies for their needs and requirements to exchange trade related information between country of export and import and possibly also countries of transit.

-In addition, effective Single Window Interoperability (including Regional Single Window implementation) for cross-border information exchange) relies on trust between traders and authorities for their readiness and willingness to share relevant trade-related information with authorized parties.
+In addition, working towards the Single Window interoperability (including regional single window implementation) for cross-border information exchange, is based on trust between both traders and authorities for their readiness and willingness to provide and share respective trade related information for relevant and authorised parties.

-Like business, government agencies also aim to fulfil their responsibilities efficiently and effectively, 670 while meeting their legal and operational requirements.
-In addition to accomplishing their tasks with 671 672 the least bureaucracy possible, as well as minimized cost of compliance to traders and maximum transparency and predictability of official procedures.
-673
+Like business, the government agencies also aim to fulfil their responsibilities in most effective means and ways, while meeting their legal and operational requirements.
+In addition to that, they should accomplish their task with minimum bureaucracy and cost of compliance for traders as well as maximum transparency and predictability of the official procedures.